 S’Ortensia, a beautiful B&B located in the city center where I stayed myself for two nights.
 New, comfortable and with a delicious homemade breakfast, I recommend this place without any hesitation.

 Click here for more information on availability and prices.

 An offbeat Sardinia guide to show you how we preserve ancient art

-Slowly, following my own personal guide to Sardinia, I made my way southward, towards softer lands, to meet another personality that contributes in making the island unique, Chiara Vigo, the only woman in the world who still weaves the byssus, the silk of the sea, as they used to do in ancient Mesopotamia and around the Mediterranean countries some ten thousands years ago.
+Slowly, following my own personal guide to Sardinia, I made my way southward, towards softer lands, to meet another person that contributes in making the island unique, Chiara Vigo, the only woman in the world who still weaves the byssus, the silk of the sea, as they used to do in ancient Mesopotamia and around the Mediterranean countries some ten thousand years ago.

-The byssus is a fine fabric obtained from the velvety strand secreted by the noble pen shell, an endangered fan-shaped mollusc native of the Mediterranean seabed.
+The byssus is a fine fabric obtained from the velvety strand secreted by the noble pen shell, an endangered fan-shaped mollusk native of the Mediterranean seabed.
 The finished product would cost up to 500,000 euro, but like for every true legend, there is the trick: selling is off the table.
-Chiara in fact, and all her family members before her, took a oath: the byssus cannot be sold nor used for personal gains, it belongs to everybody, like the sea.
+Chiara in fact and all her family members before her took an oath: the byssus cannot be sold nor used for personal gains, it belongs to everybody, like the sea.

 A traditional heritage deeply intertwined with what Mother Nature has blessed this small piece of land with is what best identifies Sardinia’s past and present.
 After some seventeen years living either in Rome or abroad, going back to my hometown always feels like opening a treasure trove that, gem after gem, releases the primordial spirit of an island that was already there before the beginning of times.

 Hotels in Sardinia, where to stay in Sant’Antioco?